cahayak1rana/Tk-MicroService/README.md

 - `http://localhost:8001/registration/`
 - `http://localhost:8001/reset/`
 The page won't have redirection and authentication due to limitation of Laravel lumen.

+## Todos
+This code is far from perfect, there are several things that can be improved:
+- Clean and beautify the code.
+- Adjusted the CustomTransport PHP class to be able to handle driver configuration via database.
+- Graceful error handling (failover to other services).

 # Lumen PHP Framework